woog97/woog97.github.io/readings.md

 - kornfield: a path with heart
 - bhagavad gita
+- some of the upanishads
 - mastering the core teachings of the buddha
 - artin: abstract algebra
 - linear algebra
-- advanced linear algebra
+- rotman: advanced linear algebra
-- rational points on elliptic curves
+- silverman: rational points on elliptic curves
 - hartshorne: algebraic geometry (first 3 chapters)
 - shafarevich: basic algebraic geometry
 - spivak: calculus on manifolds